Introduction to Hypertension

 Whelton PK, Carey RM, Aronow WS, Casey DE Jr, Collins KJ, Dennison Himmelfarb C, et al. 2017 ACC/AHA/AAPA/ABC/ACPM/AGS/APhA/ASH/ASPC/NMA/PCNA Guideline for the Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults: Executive Summary: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 Hypertension.
 2017; [Epub ahead of print].

-The videos on this site have been developed independently by the speaker and intended for non-promotional scientific purposes only.
-The views presented are that of the presenter and not necessarily those of the industry sponsor, Novartis Pharma AG.
+Developed by EPG Health for Medthority in collaboration with Novartis Pharma AG, with content provided by Novartis Pharma AG.
+The views presented in the videos are those of the presenters and not necessarily those of the industry sponsor, Novartis Pharma AG.
 Time2DoMore is a trademark owned by Novartis Pharma AG.
 Following codes supersede any other material reference number appearing on the assets: GLEM/GAL/0072, 75, 79, 84, 99.
+Diabetes Clinical Trials: Date of preparation August 2020 GLEM/GAL/0115.